Fireandplants/plant_gbif/README.md

 python make_canonical_gbif_fuzzy_lookup.py
 ```

-The resulting table is savd in the query_names directory.
+The resulting table is `../query_names/gbif_tank_lookup_141024.csv`.
+Raw, this results in 67051 matched names from the expanded canonical list, leaving 381534 unmatched GBIF names.
 The threshold distances hard-coded in the script above over-match by design.
 Therefore, this table requires a bit of cleaning in R to throw out a few false-positive matches.
 Use `scripts/clean_gbif2canonical.R`.
-See Readmes in each proejct branch for details on data cleaning.
+The lookup table saved by that R script is `gbif_tank_lookup_141024_cleaned.csv`.
+After manually marking additional removals (false matches), the resulting file was saved as `gbif_tank_lookup_141024_cleaned_manual.csv`.
+The R script above then reads in this modified version and throws away the rows marked as false positives and saves the result as `gbif-tank_lookup_final.csv`.
+This holds 65,365 matches of which 3,163 are fuzzy matches.

 The manual step could probably be eliminated with enough special cases hard-coded in the matching script.
 See the comments near the bottom of that R script for the rules used in manual marking for removal.

 #### 4. Extract matching records from the GBIF Plantae data ####

-This step reads line by line through all GBIF occurrence records  and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_[project]_lookup_final.csv`.
+This step reads line by line through the 140 million GBIF occurrence records  and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_tank_lookup_final.csv`.
+Note that the current version reads through a slightly more recent GBIF download (`0000911-150306150734599.zip`) downloaded on 3/11/2015.
+Citation: GBIF.org (11th March 2015) GBIF Occurrence Download http://doi.org/10.15468/dl.4motu9 to catch any more recent updates or edits to gbif.
+But we did not rerun the fuzzy name matching which should be extremely unlikely to be useful for adding new names when so many synonyms have already been matched.

 ```
 python extract_matched_gbif_occurrences.py

 ```

-The result is saved as a large comma-separated file in the data directory, This is our full species occurrence data, but it may have records with untrustworthy coordinates and therefore needs cleaning/culling.
+This extraction step scanned 137,460,919 records and found 82,135,388 records matching our names.
+But there are snonym matches that cannot be reverse-matched back to canonical name (see history of synonymize.py).
+The final occurrences list is 78,669,155 records.
+The result is saved as a large comma-separated file, current version is `gbif-occurrences_extracted_150311.csv`.
+This is our full species occurrence data.

 #### 5. Data cleaning ####